LTU-RAI/MRIO/README.md

 ![RIO block diagram](rio_block_diagram.png)

-## 2-Stage Multi Radar Inertial Odometry
+## 2-Stage Multi-Radar Inertial Odometry(MRIO)

 MRIO adjusts accelerometer bias by estimating and differentiating forward velocity in a first-stage EKF.
-The corrected acceleration generated from stage-I, differentiation and moving average filtering, is injected into a second-stage EKF, which estimates the pose for the ground mobile robot and the forward velocity of the agent.
+The corrected ego-velocity generated from stage-I, after differentiation and moving average filtering, is injected into a second-stage EKF, which estimates the pose for the ground mobile robot and the forward velocity of the agent.

  ## Configuration
 The configuration files are found in the `config` folder.
-It's split into two different yaml files: One containing general parameters (for example `default.yaml`), and one containing a specific radar setup (for example `radar_setup_6radars.yaml`).
+It's split into two different yaml files: One containing general parameters (for example, `default.yaml`), and one containing a specific radar setup (for example, `radar_setup_6radars.yaml`).
 The name of the radar setup file to be used is specified in the general parameter configuration file under the field `radarSetupFile`.
 It's structured like this to make it easy to try out various radar setups without needing several configuration files for the general parameters.

  ## Sensor requirements